Lira 512: Lira XT Tower

-Lira XT Tower was released about a year after the release of the original Lira 512, because it was realized that 512's compact case limits hardware expansion.
-To address this issue, especially to allow for the installation of the hard disk, the case was changed to a slimline tower.
+Lira XT Tower was released about a year after the original Lira 512, because it was realized that the compact case limited hardware expansion.
+To address this issue, especially to allow for the installation of a hard disk, the case was changed to a slimline tower.

 Lira AT

-About the same time with Lira XT Tower, the new Lira AT was released with similar looking slimline tower case.
-Lira AT was compatible with IBM PC AT and it was equipped with Intel 80286 CPU, 1MB of RAM, EGA compatible video adapter, 2x3.5" floppy drives and 40MB hard disk.

-Serial production of Lira AT started in December 1989.
+The new Lira AT was released at about the same time as the Lira XT Tower, with a similar looking slimline tower case.
+Lira AT was a IBM PC AT compatible, equipped with a 80286 CPU, 1MB of RAM, a EGA compatible video adapter, two 3.5" floppy drives and a 40MB hard disk.
+Serial production of this model started in December 1989.

 Lira 386

-In 1990 the design of the Lira 386 (based on Intel 80386 CPU) was ready for production.
+The Lira 386, based on a 80386 CPU, was ready for production by 1990.